SpringForAll/spring-cloud-digital-sign/README.md

 * 调用封装好的签名算法，将数字证书签署在转换好的PDF合同上

-## how to use
+## How to use

-I'm making big change , plz don't use right now , thks.
+I am making big change, please don't use right now.
+Thanks.

-### run in docker
+### Run in docker

 * build maven project and push them into docker by running "build-images.sh"

-    plz pay attention , you need install digital-sign-engine first . (if not , maven will report an error that no denpendency find . )
+    please pay attention, you need install digital-sign-engine first (otherwise maven will report an error that no denpendency find).

         cd digital-sign-engine

         mvn install

-* running project by using docker-compose :
+* running project by using docker-compose:

         docker-compose up -d

-    then , you can view http://localhost:1234/ and find : (this is going to take about 2~3 mins in Mac Pro , plz be patient)
+    then, you can view http://localhost:1234/ and find: (this is going to take about 2~3 mins in Mac Pro, please be patient)

     ![start_done.jpg](https://github.com/SpringForAll/spring-cloud-digital-sign/blob/master/pic/start_done.jpg)

-    and in docker pannel , you can find :
+    and in docker pannel, you can find:

     ![docker_pannel.jpg](https://github.com/SpringForAll/spring-cloud-digital-sign/blob/master/pic/docker_pannel.jpg)

-### run in your own IDE
+### Run in your own IDE

-* import the project .
+* import the project

-* update your local hosts file , add "127.0.0.1 sign-eureka"
+* update your local hosts file, add "127.0.0.1 sign-eureka"

-* start eureka first , then config-server , then gateway , then service ...
+* start eureka first, then config-server, then gateway, then service...

-### generate a keystore
+### Generate a keystore

 A keystore is a container of certificate .